mohammedbakr/service-monitor/README.md

 git clone -b develop https://github.com/k8-proxy/service-monitor.git
 ```

-Enter back-end directory and copy this command inside the directory path.
+Enter back-end directory and copy this command inside the directory path in terminal.
 To start the back-end server
 ```
 go run main.go
 ```
+Leave the terminal open to run in background and then<br />

-Enter front-end directory and copy this command inside the directory path
+Enter front-end directory and copy this command inside the directory path in another terminal
 ```
 npm install
 npm start